-- In 1910, the average 25-year-old American had completed 8.1 years of schooling; in 1950, 9.3 years, and in 2003, 12.9 years. - In 1940, only one in four Americans above 25 years of age had completed high school and only one in 20 had completed college.
-By 2000, more than four in five had completed high school and more than one in four had completed college. - Forty years ago, fewer than 25 percent of black students were graduated from high school and today the rate is nearing 80 percent. - There has been a 97 percent increase in the professional and skilled work force in a single generation. - Enrollment in American colleges and universities was 6.4 million 30 years ago compared with 15.2 million today. - Thanks to dropout-prevention programs, more than 90 percent of students enrolled in public schools are attending classes compared with only 69 percent 30 years ago.
+- In 1910, the average 25-year-old American had completed 8.1 years of schooling; in 1950, 9.3 years, and in 2009, 12.9 years. - In 1940, only one in four Americans above 25 years of age had completed high school and only one in 20 had completed college.
+By 2010, nearly nine in ten had completed high school and fully three in ten had completed college. - Forty years ago, fewer than 25 percent of black students were graduated from high school and today the rate is 73 percent.

+- There was a 97 percent increase in the professional and skilled work force in a single generation. - Enrollment in American colleges and universities was 6.4 million 35 years ago compared with 20.4 million today. - Thanks to dropout-prevention programs, more than 90 percent of students enrolled in public schools are attending classes compared with only 69 percent 35 years ago.

-Banach concludes:
+Banach concluded: